Issues with the VLOOKUP Function – 10 Solutions

 Vlookup showing correct value before column addition.

-• The reason behind this is that in the formula, we denoted the third column as the return column.
+In the formula, the third column was declared as the return column.

 Wrong output value after column addition